S0312-prog/soumya-shree-portfolio/README.md

 # Soumya Shree S

-Hi there!
+Hi there! 👋

-Welcome to my portfolio.
-I am Soumya Shree, and my name means "Goddess of kindness" in Sanskrit!
-I am a Physics graduate from Delhi University and a truly curious individual about the universe.
-In this portfolio, I have written about the most significant experiences from the pool of experiences I have had, which I believe have significantly changed my personality, motivations, and views for the better.
-At the end of this portfolio, I have provided links to some of my project reports and certificates of appreciation received.
-I hope you enjoy reading about my experiences!
+Welcome to my portfolio!
+I am Soumya Shree, and my name means "Goddess of Kindness" in Sanskrit.
+I am a Physics graduate from Delhi University, deeply curious about the universe and its mysteries.

+In this portfolio, I have shared some of the most transformative experiences that have shaped my perspectives, motivations, and aspirations.
+These experiences have not only deepened my passion for astrophysics but have also strengthened my adaptability, cross-cultural collaboration skills, and research capabilities.

+At the end of this portfolio, you will find links to my project reports and certificates of appreciation.
+I hope you enjoy reading about my journey! 😊

 ## My Academic Journey and Research Experiences
 ### A Childhood Fascination with the Cosmos